Law Firms and Accounting Practices

 Good fit

-- You want better internal follow-through without forcing everyone onto a brand-new system.
+• You want better follow-through without forcing everyone onto a brand-new system.

-- You want AI to support operational work and low-risk review tasks, not replace professional judgment.
+• You want tools to support operational work and low-risk review tasks, not replace professional judgment.

 Typical systems in the mix